 Scorch Strike.
 When you hit with a melee attack using the scimitar, you can cause the target to take an extra 2d6 fire damage.
 This is a strike effect that costs a bonus action.

 Searing Blitz.
 Before you attack with the scimitar, you may declare a searing blitz.
-When you move, you gain +2 to AC versus attacks of opportunity, and leave a trail of lingering flame behind you.
+Until you end your turn, you gain +2 to AC versus attacks of opportunity, and leave a trail of lingering flame behind you whenever you move.
 This trail can have a maximum length of half your speed, acts as normal fire, and deals 1d6 fire damage to creatures moving through it.
-It remains for one minute, and is 5-feet wide and 5-feet high.
+It remains for one minute, and is 5-feet wide and rises 5-feet high.

 Spell Shield Amulet